 (f) In reviewing the statement, the Board will consider the degree to which water is recycled back into the ground, the maintenance and improvement of the flow and quality of surface waters, the preservation or promotion of wildlife refuges, historic sites, unique geological, botanical and archeological features, existing or potential trails and accesses to open space areas, and the health and safety of the inhabitants of the area.

-(5) Public utility element prepared by a professional engineer registered in Massachusetts, to consist of the following sub-elements:
+(5) Public utility element prepared by a professional engineer registered in Massachusetts, to consist of the following subelements:

 (a) Water supply and distribution.
 The average daily and peak demand; method of supply to the proposed buildings.
-Coordination with the Town Water Department, and if deemed advisable, appropriate state agencies, is strongly recommended.
+Coordination with the Town Water Department, and, if deemed advisable, appropriate state agencies, is strongly recommended.

 (b) Sewage treatment.
 The average daily and peak demand; and any unusual composition or concentration of component flows into the proposed system(s), the method to serve the proposed buildings.
-Coordination with the Board of Health, the Department of Public Works, and if deemed advisable, appropriate state agencies, is strongly recommended.
+Coordination with the Board of Health, the Department of Public Works, and, if deemed advisable, appropriate state agencies, is strongly recommended.

 (c) Storm drainage.
 Description of existing surface drainage characteristics of the site and surrounding areas.
 Methodology of post-developed stormwater management, including methods of maintaining existing drainage pattern, and explanation of how the proposed stormwater management system complies with Massachusetts Stormwater Handbook.

 (d) Solid waste.
-The average weekly demand; expected contents; recycling potential; on-site incineration, reduction or compaction; and method of disposal including its ultimate destination.
+The average weekly demand; expected contents; recycling potential; on-site incineration, reduction or compaction; and method of disposal, including its ultimate destination.

-(6) Conservation and recreation element to contain the following:
+(6) Conservation and recreation element, to contain the following:

 (a) Description of existing vegetation, water, wetlands and resource areas and explanation of any proposed activity within a resource area.

 (b) Surface water and soils.
-Describe the location, extent and type of existing water and wetlands, including existing surface drainage characteristics, both within and adjacent to, the project including existing surface drainage characteristics, both within and adjacent to, the project.
+Describe the location, extent and type of existing water and wetlands, including existing surface drainage characteristics, both within and adjacent to the project, including existing surface drainage characteristics, both within and adjacent to the project.

 (c) Subsurface conditions.
 Describe any limitations on the proposed project caused by subsurface soil and water conditions, and methods to be used to overcome them.